WEEK FIFTY ONE.

 42/52 // i don’t think i like this photo very much but there’s something about the way the light crests on the hill. if you don’t look, you won’t see.

-7/52 // i take this picture every year. and usually keep it for myself. except for the year of “nothin’ but time” and this year, when i thought it just might be happening again. it wasn’t.
+7/52 // i take this picture every year. and usually keep it for myself. except for the year of “nothin’ but time” and this year I guess.

-At the end of 2023, I started to “come back to life” as my father likes to say.
-Which I suppose is neither here nor there for the context of this reflection… But in order to understand where we’ve ended up, we have to go back to, well, not the start, but the middle?
-In order to “come back to life” for myself, in order to do it for real, I without much thought, dove into project 365, on January 1st, 2024.
+Without much thought, I dove into project 365, on January 1st, 2024.
 Which, was actually 366 because lemon life (TM) and leap year… And I figured out a lot of things through that process of finding a photograph every single day.
 Finding, stumbling upon, searching for, creating.
 I listened, I watched, I waited, I set it up.
 The coolest thing about 365 was each photograph holds an exact moment of the day that I can instantly recall when I look at it.
 What was said, what I felt, the things I did and didn’t do… It’s all there, a visual journal of an entire year.
 [This is why I highly recommend you attempt it, at least once in your life].
 As much pressure as it was, it’s maybe one of the best things I’ve ever done.
 I said it from the start, it was like a vitamin, one-a-day.
 It gave me something that I had lost.
 And I’m glad to have found that thing again.

 Switching to a photo a week for 2025, rather than a day, was denser.
 Less photos, but…the photos felt like they needed to carry more weight than those of 366/2024.
 They needed a narrative.
 I set a tone and I aimed to achieve it.
 A photo a week is nothing like a photo a day… It slowed down time.
 It wasn’t about visually appealing images, (I mean, it still was, duh) but it was about saying something more.
 So I threw out any caution and went deeper.
 And it was really hard.
 I wanted to quit, a lot.
 Half way through, I stopped photographing for the weekly “prompt” and started creating the images first, finding a prompt to fit them later.
 And maybe that’s cheating, or maybe that’s just backward design.
-Whatever you want to call it, I think it made me a better artist, a better writer, a better thinker, but it also made me long for things I wish I didn’t.
-It created a rift in my soul that won’t close now that I’ve wedged it back open.
-And all that feeling will slip in and out of it unchecked for all time, always.
+Whatever you want to call it, I think it made me a better artist, a better writer, a better thinker.

 ticket stubs folded into the pages of said journals,